Prez appeals to scientists, town planners, innovators to develop techniques to conserve water | Law-Order

 Uttar Pradesh Governor Anandiben Patel said providing clean water will also play an important role in fighting malnutrition in the country and can help save many children's lives.

-The India Water Week is a five-day-long event that has brought together experts, planners and stakeholders from across the globe to address the issues of sustainability of water resources development and management in line with sustainable development goals.
-PTI UZM SRY
+The India Water Week, a five-day event, has brought together experts, planners and stakeholders from across the globe to address the issues of sustainability of water resources development and management in line with sustainable development goals.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)